cacheflowe/ctd-creative-coding/README.md

 ## Course Description

 This course explores creative uses of software development while introducing foundational programming concepts, techniques, and best practices.
-Using Processing and p5.js, students will learn a wide variety of tools that enable the creation of art, animation, interactivity, music, data visualization, and even utilitarian applications.
-While focusing on graphics, multimedia, and interactivity, the class will also touch on the importance of building the "digital plumbing" that supports our creative work.
+Primarily using p5.js, students will learn a wide variety of tools that enable the creation of art, animation, interactivity, music, data visualization, and even utilitarian applications.
+While focusing on graphics, multimedia, and interactivity, the class will also cover the importance of building the "digital plumbing" that supports our creative work.

 ## Objectives